 “Jake’s gone back to LA.”

-Jack’s face fell.
-It meant he couldn’t prove I loved him more.
+Jack’s face falls.
+It means he can’t prove I love him more.

 “You don’t want me to come over?”
-I asked.
+I ask.

 “More likely to be a sex party.”

 “All made up, now?”
 Jace’s reputation as couples counselor is established.

 “I guess,” Jack still feels abused.
 His heart remains shut to me.